julianpinedayyz/raspberryPiSetup/README.md

 After many tries, I found the best solution is to flash the SD Card and copy a Raspbian image **NOT** a NOOBS image.
 When using the NOOBS image, you'll get your card with weird partitions.
 Here are the steps:

-1. Download [ApplePi-Baker](http://www.tweaking4all.com/downloads/raspberrypi/ApplePi-Baker-1.5.1.zip) and install it on your mac.
-I'm using version 1.5.1.
-This version was the one that worked for me.
+1. Download [ApplePi-Baker](http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/) and install the latest version on your mac.
 This tool will help you to flash your card (NOOBS Recipe).
 2. Run ApplePi-Baker
 3. Insert your card.
 4. Press the refresh button
 5. Your card should appear on the list.
 Select the card.
-6. Run the first Recipe.
+6. Run the NOOBS Recipe.
 This will erase your card completely!
 Be careful!
-7. Download the latest Raspbian image from [their download page](http://www.raspberrypi.org/downloads/)
+7. Download the latest Raspbian image from [their download page](http://www.raspberrypi.org/downloads/).
+You can choose between the normal version or the Lite version.
+Because our server is going to be headless, I tend to install the **Lite** version.
 8. After the download finishes, uncompress the zip file somewhere you can locate it easily (i.e. your Desktop)
-9. After flashing your card, select your card again and run the second Recipe (IMG Recipe).
+9. After flashing your card, select your card again and run the IMG Recipe.
 Make sure you select the file you just downloaded and then press IMG to SD Card.
 10. After it finishes, eject your card and insert the card on your Pi.

 ##Raspi-config

 After the OS gets installed, the Pi will reboot and load raspi-config for the first time.
+With the Lite version, you need to run `sudo raspi-config`.
 These are the steps that I normally follow:

 1. Expand Filesystem (Just in case)
 2. Change Internationalization Options to suit my needs:
-	+ Change Locale.
+	+ Change Locale. (en_CA.UTF-8 UTF-8)
   	+ Change Timezone.
+(America -> Toronto)
 3. Enable SSH access.
+(Advanced Options -> SSH)
-4. Change the hostname
+4. Change the hostname (Advanced Options -> Hostname)
 5. Enable SPI (if you have an Adafruit TFT)

 Select Finish and let the Pi reboot.